Nursing Pathways and School of Nursing Application

 SGSC Nursing Program Delivery

 The SGSC School of Nursing offers all ASN courses on the Douglas and Waycross campuses.
-The LPN-RN Bridge Course (NURS 1104) is offered at Douglas and Waycross on a rotation basis.
+The LPN-RN Bridge Course (NURS 1104) is offered Summer Semester at Douglas on even years and Waycross on odd years.
 The SGSC School of Nursing offers the RN-BSN program in a Hybrid format on the Douglas campus.
-Students are required to meet on the campus periodically each semester.
+Students are required to meet on the campus each semester.

 ASN SCIENCE/GENERAL EDUCATION PERFORMANCE REQUIREMENTS

-A minimum grade of “C” is required in all science and general education courses included in the curriculum for nursing.
-A student who makes less than a “C” in more than one required science course, including a repeated course, will not be eligible for admission to, or progression in, the nursing program.
+A minimum grade of “C” is required in all science and general education courses included in the curriculum for nursing A student who makes less than a “C” in more than one required science course (Anatomy and Physiology I, Anatomy and Physiology II or Microbiology), including a repeated course, will not be eligible for admission to, or progression in, the nursing program.
 Grades of less than “C” in the required science courses taken at another institution will be considered the same as if taken at South Georgia State College.

 After receiving a letter of conditional acceptance, the will student attend a mandatory Nursing Orientation Advisement and Registration (NOAR).
 The student will be required to submit additional paperwork including but not limited to Physical Examination, Proof or Health Insurance, CPR: Adult, Child and Infant (American Red Cross or American Heart Association), PPD or Past Positive PPD with follow-up per protocol, PSI Background Check and Urine Drug Screen.
 Additional requirements include a host of immunizations including but not limited to: MMR, Varicella, TDAP, Hepatitis B Vaccine injections and titer.
-Varicella (Chicken Pox) 2 shot series or blood titer, and Influenza Vaccine per clinical agency annually.
+Varicella (Chicken Pox) 2 shot series and blood titer.
+Influenza Vaccine is required per clinical agency annually.

 Performance Standards for Admission to and Retention in the Associate of Science in Nursing and RN-BSN Degree Programs